How to Find a Stronghold in Minecraft

 Libraries in strongholds occur in two settings: single-level and ample-duplex libraries.
-Both contain chests with book-related loots.
-You’ll commonly find enchanted books, compasses, empty maps, written maps, papers, building blocks, etc.
+Both contain chests with book-related loot.
+You’ll commonly find enchanted books, compasses, empty maps, written maps, paper, building blocks, etc.

 On the other hand, altar chests, which you’ll find in chest corridors, can provide scarce resources, such as: